Ollantaytambo: Quarries

 The main quarries of Ollantaytambo were located at Kachiqhata, in a ravine across the Urubamba River some 5 km from the town.
 The site features three main quarrying areas: Mullup'urku, Kantirayoq, and Sirkusirkuyoq; all of them provided blocks of rose rhyolite for the elaborate buildings of the Temple Hill.
-An elaborate network of roads, ramps, and slides connected them with the main building areas.
+An elaborate network of roads, ramps, and slides connected them with the main building areas, including a large ramp leading directly up to the Wall of the Six Monoliths.
+Numerous "piedras cansadas" (tired stones) were left in transit along this route, including one at the base of this ramp.
+Excavations under these abandoned megaliths revealed that they carefully constructed roads of clay and gravel to aid in moving these stones.
+Wooden rollers were discovered under another of these megaliths.
 In the quarries are several chullpas, small stone towers used as burial sites in pre-Hispanic times.

 Defenses

 As Ollantaytambo is surrounded by mountains, and the main access routes run along the Urubamba Valley; there, the Incas built roads connecting the site with Machu Picchu to the west and Pisaq to the east.
 During the Spanish conquest of Peru, emperor Manco Inca fortified the eastern approaches to fend off Spanish attacks from Cusco during the Battle of Ollantaytambo.
 The first line of defense was a steep bank of terraces at Pachar, near the confluence of the Anta and Urubamba Rivers.
 Behind it, the Incas channeled the Urubamba to make it cross the valley from right to left and back, thus forming two more lines, which were backed by the fortifications of Choqana on the left bank and 'Inkapintay on the right bank.
 Past them, at the plain of Mascabamba, 11 high terraces closed the valley between the mountains and a deep canyon formed by the Urubamba.
 The only way to continue was through the gate of T'iyupunku, a thick defensive wall with two narrow doorways.
 To the west of Ollantaytambo, the small fort of Choquequillca defended the road to Machu Picchu.
 In the event of these fortifications being overrun, the Temple Hill itself with its high terraces provided a last line of defense against invaders.